cor/infogr-pong/README.md

 - Sound effects
 - Screen curvature

+## Running the game
-Our entire game can be viewed [online](https://cor.github.io/infogr-pong) as well!
+Our entire game can be viewed [online](https://cor.github.io/infogr-pong)!
 Please view it in an updated version of Google Chrome or FireFox.

+### Controls
+- Click the triangular play button to start
+- W/S for Player 1 movement
+- UpArrow/DownArrow for Player 2 movement

 ## Sources